Long Vacations of 36

 The original ending (Franco's cavalry entry in the village, intentionally showed as a blurred image) was cut by Spanish censorship of that time.
 The film ends with all the Republicans marching to exile, and the fascist couple waiting at home.

 Plot

 In the summer of 1936, the beginning of the Spanish Civil War, a bourgeois family with many children, spending their holiday near Barcelona, tries to remain neutral between the Republicans and the supporters of General Francisco Franco.
-But the war change the lives of all.
+But the war changes the lives of all.